vapo643/SimHBSftwerdv/replit.md

 # Simpix Credit Management System

 ## Overview
-Simpix is a full-stack TypeScript application for comprehensive credit management within financial institutions.
-Its purpose is to streamline the credit proposal workflow, from initial creation through payment processing and formalization tracking.
-The system aims to be a leading solution in the credit management market, emphasizing banking-grade security, compliance, efficient data management, and features like a production-ready credit simulation API, secure document management, template-based PDF generation for credit contracts, and a complete payment queue system.
+Simpix is a full-stack TypeScript application for comprehensive credit management in financial institutions.
+Its purpose is to streamline the credit proposal workflow, from creation through payment processing and formalization tracking.
+Key capabilities include a production-ready credit simulation API, secure document management, template-based PDF generation for credit contracts, and a complete payment queue system.
+The project prioritizes banking-grade security, compliance, and efficient data management, aiming to be a leading solution in the credit management market.

 ## User Preferences